Anti-Polish sentiment: United Kingdom

 In 2007, Polish people living in London reported 42 ethnically motivated attacks against them, compared with 28 in 2004.
 The Conservative MP Daniel Kawczynski, of Polish origin himself, said that the increase in violence towards Poles is in part "a result of the media coverage by the BBC" whose reporters "won't dare refer to controversial immigration from other countries."
 Kawczynski voiced his criticism of the BBC in the House of Commons for "using the Polish community as a cat's paw to try to tackle the thorny issue of mass, unchecked immigration" only because against Poles "it's politically correct to do so."

 In 2009, the Federation of Poles in Great Britain and the Polish Embassy in London with Barbara Tuge-Erecinska raised a number of formal complaints – including with the Press Complaints Commission – about news articles in the Daily Mail, which the Federation claimed "displayed anti-Polish sentiment".
-The newspaper denied this was its intention, and the PCC brokered a settlement between the parties.The Guardian has been noted for a number of other controversies.
+The newspaper denied this was its intention, and the PCC brokered a settlement between the parties.

+The Guardian has been noted for a number of other controversies.
 On 14 October 2009, Nazi-hunter Efraim Zuroff alleged that: "the second world war narrative [...] has been distorted since independence and the transition to democracy to make it more palatable to their electorate and to minimize the role of local collaborators in Holocaust crimes."
-On 20 October 2009, The Guardian's Jonathan Freedland said: "We are meant to be friendly towards the newest members of the European Union.
+On 20 October 2009, The Guardians Jonathan Freedland said: "We are meant to be friendly towards the newest members of the European Union.
 But the truth is that several of these "emerging democracies" have reverted to a brand of ultra-nationalistic politics that would repel most voters in western Europe.
 It exists in Poland".
 In response to the above articles, Timothy Garton Ash wrote in the same paper on 23 December: "In my experience, the automatic equation of Poland with Catholicism, nationalism and antisemitism – and thence a slide to guilt by association with the Holocaust – is still widespread.
 This collective stereotyping does no justice to the historical record."